 Welcome to Performing Premodernity!

-We celebrate our ten-year anniversary in 2023 with the publication of an anthology, edited by Magnus Tessing Schneider and Meike Wagner:
+We celebrated our ten-year anniversary in 2023 with the publication of Performing the Eighteenth Century: Theatrical Discourses, Practices, and Artefacts, edited by Magnus Tessing Schneider and Meike Wagner.

 Performing the Eighteenth Century: Theatrical Discourses, Practices, and Artefacts